jamesshore/automatopia/readme.md

 Before building for the first time:

 1. Install [Node.js](http://nodejs.org/download/).
-2. Download and unzip source code into "automatopia" directory.
+2. Download and unzip [the source code](https://github.com/jamesshore/automatopia/downloads) into a convenient directory.
-3. All commands must run from root of source code tree: `cd automatopia`.
+3. All commands must run from the root of the source tree: `cd <directory>`.
 4. To cause the build to fail unless certain browsers are tested, edit `REQUIRED_BROWSERS` at the top of `Jakefile.js`.

 To build (and test):